Gowerlabs/lumomat/README.md

 ### Additional LUMO specific fields:

  - `SD.MeasListActSat`: a logical vector (or matrix) indicating if a channel is saturated.
 If this field is a vector, a non-zero (or logical true) entry in the `i`th index indicates that the `i`th channel was saturated at some point in the recording.
 Since transient effects such as movement can cause temporary saturation, the use of a single flag for each channel can cause the loss of a number of channels which are useful for a large proportion of the recording.
-More recent versions of the LUMOview software will output data which permits allows this field to be output as a matrix of values such that saturation can be identified per-channel, per-frame, allowing for more granular exclusion of saturated data.
+More recent versions of the LUMOview software will output data which allows this field to be output as a matrix of values such that saturation can be identified per-channel, per-frame, allowing for more granular exclusion of saturated data.
 Contact Gowerlabs to update your software if this feature is desired.
  - `SD.SrcPowers`: a matrix of source powers expressed in percent, indexed by the global source index and wavelength.
  - `ErrorFlags`: a vector of integers in which a non-zero value in the `i`th element indicates that a data reception error occurred in the `i`th frame of the recording.
 This frame will likely contain NaN entries for one or more data types, from one or more tiles.